MarkusEh/vdr-plugin-tvscraper/README.md

     }
 ```

-see services.h for more available methods
+See services.h for more available methods